hadenlabs/zsh-kubectl/docs/contributing.md

 ### Documentation

-Documentation is a part of the zsh-plugin-template code base.
-You can find the documentation files in the `doc/` subdirectory of the [main repository](https://github.com/hadenlabs/zsh-plugin-template).
+Documentation is a part of the zsh-kubectl code base.
+You can find the documentation files in the `doc/` subdirectory of the [main repository](https://github.com/hadenlabs/zsh-kubectl).
 This means that the contribution process is the same for both the source code and documentation.

 ### Testing